Frequently Asked Questions

 - Is there any form of public or organised transport for the 12k Traverse start?

-In association with Ritchies, the event has established a bus service from the bus stop on Victoria Street, outside Victoria Park Market to the start at Smales Farm.
+In association with Ritchies, the event has established a bus service from the Britomart Transport Centre to the start at Smales Farm.
 This is a one way service only.
 Tickets MUST be purchased when completing your online entry form.
 Click here for departure times and ticket prices.

 - What types of drinks will be provided at the support stations?